-Executive Summary
+1 Executive Summary

-- 2 Many organizations now provide employees the flexibility to use their personal mobile devices to - 3 perform work-related activities.
-An ineffectively secured personal mobile device could expose an - 4 organization or employee to data loss or a privacy compromise.
-Ensuring that an organization's data is - 5 protected when it is accessed from personal devices poses unique challenges and threats. - 6 Allowing employees to use their personal mobile devices for work-related activities is commonly known - 7 as a bring your own device (BYOD) deployment.
+2 Many organizations provide employees the flexibility to use their personal mobile devices to perform

+3 work-related activities.
+An ineffectively secured personal mobile device could expose an organization or

+4 employee to data loss or a privacy compromise.
+Ensuring that an organization's data is protected when

+- 5 it is accessed from personal devices poses unique challenges and threats. - 6 Allowing employees to use their personal mobile devices for work-related activities is commonly known - 7 as a bring your own device (BYOD) deployment.
 A BYOD deployment offers a convenient way to - 8 remotely access organizational resources, while avoiding the alternative of carrying both a work phone - 9 and personal phone.
-This NIST Cybersecurity Practice Guide demonstrates how organizations can use - standards-based, commercially available products to help meet their BYOD security and privacy needs.
+This NIST Cybersecurity Practice Guide demonstrates how organizations can use - 10 standards-based, commercially available products to help meet their BYOD security and privacy needs.